-The Great Pavilion has long been the jewel in Chelsea’s crown, and 2019 looks to be no exception.
+The Great Pavilion has long been the jewel in Chelsea’s crown, and 2019 was no exception.

-More than 80 exhibitors are lining up to create dazzling displays, with many regular favourites returning to the show, alongside some exciting new faces.
+More than 80 exhibitors created dazzling displays, with many regular favourites returning to the show, alongside some exciting new faces.

-For the first time in Chelsea’s history we’ll be featuring a judged Show Garden in the Great Pavilion.
-Sponsored by IKEA, Gardening Will Save the World is the brainchild of British designer, Tom Dixon.
-It will be a fully interactive garden, giving you the opportunity to walk through and see for yourself how we can provide sustainable, affordable and forward-thinking solutions to growing food at home and in the community.
+For the first time in Chelsea’s history there was a judged Show Garden in the Great Pavilion.
+Sponsored by IKEA, Gardening Will Save the World was the brainchild of British designer, Tom Dixon.
+It was a fully interactive garden, giving visitors the opportunity to walk through and see sustainable, affordable and forward-thinking solutions to grow food at home and in the community.

 Tom’s design work was awarded an OBE by the Queen in 2000, with the internationally-acclaimed designer having designs that feature in permanent collections at the world’s most prestigious museums, including the V&A.

-The National Association of Flower Arrangement Societies is celebrating its 60th birthday in 2019 and will be pulling out all the stops to create a show-stopping display to mark the occasion.
+The National Association of Flower Arrangement Societies celebrated its 60th birthday in 2019 and will be pulling out all the stops to create a show-stopping display to mark the occasion.

-The organisation will be looking to recreate its 2018 success, when the team won a Silver-Gilt medal.
+The organisation was looking to recreate its 2018 success, when the team won a Silver-Gilt medal.

 David Austin Roses' golden Chelsea anniversary

-No stranger to the Chelsea Flower Show, David Austin Roses is celebrating its 50th appearance at the show.
+No stranger to the Chelsea Flower Show, David Austin Roses celebrated its 50th appearance at the show.

 The family-owned business was started by David Austin who began breeding plants for a hobby as a teen.
 He went on to create a collection of roses that are renowned across the world.